Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Introduction

-The outline of the paper is as follows: Section~\ref{sec_pce} describes the PCE approach in detail; Section~\ref{sec_constrained_problems} presents the specific problem used in the experimentation; Sections~\ref{sec_analysis} provides the results and analysis of the PCE baseline; Section~\ref{sec_iterative_PCE} introduces the novel iterative PCE method and additional benchmarking results; finally, Section~\ref{sec_conclusions} concludes the paper with further considerations and directions for future research.
+The outline of the paper is as follows: Section~\ref{sec_pce} describes the PCE approach in detail; Section~\ref{sec_constrained_problems} presents the specific problem used in the experimentation; Section~\ref{sec_analysis} provides the results and analysis of the PCE baseline; Section~\ref{sec_iterative_PCE} introduces the proposed Progressive-Binarization PCE (PB-PCE) method and additional benchmarking results; finally, Section~\ref{sec_conclusions} concludes the paper with further considerations and directions for future research.